-Option Description -application,application <name></name> Specifies the Fortify Software Security Center application name. -bc,build-command <commands></commands> For use with Maven, Gradle and MSBuild.
+Start Options for Remote Scans Description -application,application <name></name> Specifies the Fortify Software Security Center application name. -bc,build-command < commands > For use with Maven, Gradle and MSBuild.
 Specifies custom build parameters for preparing and building a project.
 For example, to invoke a Gradle build before packaging: -Prelease=true clean customTask build If you use the -bc option, and the build fails, ScanCentral stops working on the build.
 (Gradle only) If you do not use -bc, the default command, default tasks and target are invoked.
-If the build fails, ScanCentral displays a warning, but continues to work and then displays a message to indicate that the build procedure failed and your results may be incomplete. -b,build-id <id></id> Specifies the build ID of the session to export. -bf,build-file <file></file> Specifies the build file, unless it has a default name such as build.gradle or pom.xml.
-You cannot use this option with the -scan option. -block Waits for the job to complete, and then downloads the result.
+If the build fails, ScanCentral displays a warning, but continues to work and then displays a message to indicate that the build procedure failed and your results may be incomplete. -b,build-id <id></id> Specifies the build ID of the session to export. -bf,build-file < file > Specifies the build file, unless it has a default name such as build.gradle or pom.xml.
+You cannot use this option with the -scan option. -block Waits for the job to complete, and then downloads the result. -bt,build-tool < name > (Optional) Specifies the build tool name used for the project.
+Example: